harumuki/thorsten-hans.com/_posts/2015-10-24-frontend-builds-7-conditional-build-tasks.md

 ## Updating xplatform-build

-Either you can pull the recent version of `xplatform-build` from npm using `npm install xplatform-build --save-dev` or you can update it from your disk – if you’ve made all the changes to your working copy by using `npm install ../path-to-local-xplatform-build`
+Either you can pull the recent version of `xplatform-build` from npm using `npm install xplatform-build --save-dev` or you can update it from your disk – if you've made all the changes to your working copy by using `npm install ../path-to-local-xplatform-build`

-Give it a try and execute `gulp build` once you’ve saved all the files.
-If you’ve followed all the steps, you’ll find the following content in `dist/styles/app.min.css`
+Give it a try and execute `gulp build` once you've saved all the files.
+If you've followed all the steps, you'll find the following content in `dist/styles/app.min.css`

 ```css
 .box{color:#fe33ac;border-color:#fdcdea}.box div{-webkit-box-shadow:0 0 5px rgba(0,0,0,.3);box-shadow:0 0 5px rgba(0,0,0,.3)}